Bloom Filters in Adversarial Environments: Computationally Unbounded Adversary

 \subsection{Open Problems}

 An open problem this work suggests is proving tight bounds on the number of queries required to `attack' a Bloom filter.
 Consider the case where the memory of the Bloom filter is restricted to be $m=O(n\leps)$.
 Then, by \Cref{col} we have an upper bound of $O\paren{\frac{m}{\eps_0^2}}$ queries (actually $O\paren{\frac{m}{\eps_0}}$ for the steady case).
 In the random query model, the construction provided above (\Cref{thm:construction}) gives us an almost tight lower bound of $\Omega\paren{\frac{m}{\eps_0}}$ (which is tight in the steady case).
-However, for arbitrary queries the lower bound is only $\Omega(m)= \Omega(n\leps)$.
+However, for arbitrary queries, the lower bound is only $\Omega(m)= \Omega(n\leps)$.

 Another issue regards the dynamic case (where the set is not given in advance).
 Our lower bounds hold for both cases and the construction against computationally bounded adversaries hold in the dynamic case as well.
-An open problem is to adjust the constriction in the unbounded case to handle adaptive insets, while maintaining the same memory consumption.
+An open problem is to adjust the construction in the unbounded case to handle adaptive inserts while maintaining the same memory consumption (\eg \cite{FanAKM14}).
+The issue is that we use the original element to compute its location when moving in the cuckoo hash, where in the dynamic case only its hash is available.